Depersonalisation Disorder

-Depersonalisation Disorder is a mental health disorder characterised by a profound sense of being disconnected or detached from ones own body.
+Depersonalisation Disorder is a mental disorder characterised by a profound sense of being disconnected or detached from your own body.

 Sufferers often report that they feel as though they are observing themselves from outside of their own body or that they can hear themselves speak without conscously being in control of what is being said.

-In common with other dissociative disorders, depersonalisation disorders are commonly associated with childhood abuse or trauma and represent a kind of psychological splitting-off from the intolerable memories.
+In common with other dissociative disorders, depersonalisation disorders are often associated with childhood abuse or trauma and represent a kind of psychological splitting-off from the intolerable memories.

 It is relatively rare within a population and is only diagnosed when it causes serious impairments to social functioning.

-As is the case with other mental health disorders, depersonalisation disorder has been categorised as being due to faulty underlying neurobiology however, despite many years of research, no conclusive evidence for biological malfunction has yet been identified.
+As with other mental health disorders, depersonalisation disorder has been categorised as being due to faulty underlying neurobiology however, despite many years of research, no conclusive evidence for biological malfunction has yet been identified.

 Depersonalisation Disorder Symptoms